sheldonlsides/DroidAttack/README.md

 * Ability other actors to take damage from weapon systems
 * Creating AI Controller for enemy characters
 * Built NavMesh for enemy AI to do path finding
-* Building an AI Behavior Tree to have enemy move, attack and perform other task
+* Building an AI Behavior Tree to have AI enemy move, attack and perform other task
+* Creating custom Behavior Tree Task Nodes for taking custom actions using C++ code
+* Creating customer Behavior Service using C++ code

 #### Note: